 3g.
 Support that is available for improving the emotional and social development of pupils with special educational needs

-For some pupils with the most need for help in this area we also can provide the following e.g. time-out space for pupil to use when upset or agitated, mentor time with member of senior leadership team or an referral to external agencies such as CAHMS, Education Psychology or counselling.
+For some pupils with the most need for help in this area we also can provide the following e.g. time-out space for pupils to use when upset or agitated, mentor time with members of the senior leadership team or a referral to external agencies such as CAMHS, Education Psychology or counselling.

 Pupils with emotional and social needs because of their special educational needs will be supported to enable them to develop and mature appropriately.

-Children and young people with SEN are more likely to be the victims of bullying, so it is important to ensure that they report any behaviour that concerns them.
-They will be provided with safe, supervised places that they can go to during social time.
-Peer support systems are in place in addressing bullying behaviour, as well as raising awareness of SEN for everyone in the school community.
+Children and young people with SEND are more likely to be the victims of bullying, so it is important to ensure that they report any behaviour that concerns them.
+As a school we do not tolerate bullying behaviour.
+Please refer to our Anti-Bullying Policy on the school website.

 4. The name and contact details of the SEN Co-ordinator

 Mrs Oswick is available on 02083993909 or email@example.com

 5. The expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured

 Teachers and teaching assistants have had the following awareness training:

 - Social Skills Groups

 - Supporting children with Communication Difficulties